everping/whitehat-grand-prix-2017/README.md

 In the competition, the organizer told me that they found that one team got the flag in an unexpected way: Privilege escalation.

 Right after that I discovered the main problem was [CVE-2017-11610](https://github.com/Supervisor/supervisor/issues/964) in [supervisor](http://supervisord.org/).
 Supervisor is a process control system that I used to manage components of the challenge, so they can be rebooted automatically in case they are killed or are crashed.
 There are several causes for this flaw:
-- Part 1 of this challenge allow remote code execution, then can access OS as a normal user
+- Part 1 of this challenge allows remote code execution, then can access OS as a normal user
 - The config file of supervisor can be read by anyone (permission 755) led to obtaining credentials of supervisor Web Manager
 - The installed supervisor version is not the latest version.
 This supervisor is installed by command `sudo apt-get install supervisor` but I got version 3.2 (affected version), while the latest version is 3.3.3.
 You can test in Ubuntu 16.04.3 LTS